Pinhead (Hellraiser): Redesign for proposed remake

 In the mid- to late-2000s, a Hellraiser remake was in development, and was to be produced by Dimension Films.

 Pinhead redesign by Gary Tunnicliffe, as shown in Project Angel: Redesigning an Icon.

 Gary Tunnicliffe, who was responsible for the Pinhead makeup in the last four films, improvised a new design for Pinhead called Project Angel: Recreating an Icon, the photos of which he published in Fangoria.

 My design idea was to create something that still felt like Pinhead but that stepped away from the 'order' of the original design, something that was more painful, more chaotic.
 Several times over the years, Clive has approached me on various HELLRAISER sets and commented that the makeup looked very 'clean' and that it had lost some of 'the decay, the filth'.
 I decided to amp up the dirtiness of Pinhead's visage, make it more self-inflicted, bloodier and more brutal.

 Among Tunnicliffe's redesigns included the usage of square shafted nails for the iconic pins, which were meant to look rusted and handmade.
 He also designed the new Pinhead as wearing a white priest's robe rather than the original black leather, as a homage to the origins of the word "cenobite" which implies a religious connection.

 The redesign was criticised by Clive Barker as being too bloody:

 I don't think that's right.
 I think the whole point about Pinhead is that he isn't bloody – that his victims are bloody but he isn't.
 The other thing is that there are these lacerations that are diagonal and very random.
 The original had the feel of geometry paper in school where it was broken up into segments and lines, which to me had a severity to it.
 Having the pins of the intersections of the crossroads made it have a surgical severity to it almost.
 I think this new version has sacrificed that feeling.

-Pascal Laugier, who was set to write the remake, wrote an online statement in 2009, stressing that Tunnicliffe's redesign was unauthorised, and that he himself had a very different design in mind.
+Pascal Laugier, who was set to write the remake, wrote an online statement in 2009, stressing that Tunnicliffe's redesign was unauthorised, and that he had a very different design in mind.
 That same year, Doug Bradley claimed that he was not approached to reprise the role of Pinhead in the remake, and said that "seeing someone else become Pinhead feels like a kick in the teeth".